Katzenwerfer/tf2-settings/README.md

 - Class CFGs
 - Some custom scripts and binds
 - A list of mods (and some with little modifications)
-- A list of maps I like to use

 ## Launch arguments